 The Education and Wellness group is focused on improving all aspects of health through access to healthy and nutritious food.
 The work group is open to anyone and seeks to learn from community members, health care and public health professionals, land trust representatives, and more.

-The group does not have a regular meeting schedule yet.
-To learn more or become involved with the Education & Wellness group, please send inquiries to firstname.lastname@example.org.
+A group of engaged stakeholders meets monthly.
+To learn more, or become involved with the Education & Wellness group, please send inquiries to email@example.com.

 If you are interested in connections between food and health, please reach out and get involved!

 Brunswick-Topsham Land Trust was the recipient of the Sewall Foundation grant as MFC is not a non-profit.
-BTLT is administering both grants, thank you BTLT!
+BTLT is administering both grants, thank you!

 The long-term goal of the Elmina B. Sewall Foundation is to improve the well-being and prosperity of all Maine people and the environment in which they live.
 Among the most pressing issues currently facing Maine and negatively impacting the well-being of both people and the environment are: limited economic opportunity, environmental degradation, and the existence of barriers that create inequities and separation among people.